 If you want to be a curator, you will be dealing with different types of tangible items like historical objects, art, and collectibles.
-You will also be working on coordinate programs and displays.
+You will also be working on coordinating programs and displays.

 8. Social Worker

-For sure you have come across struggling children and families in your teaching job.
-Have you ever wished that there was something more you could to help them?
+I am sure you have come across struggling children and families in your teaching job.
+Have you ever wished that there was something more you could do to help them?
 A career in social work will allow you to work closely with families to guarantee children are provided a nurturing and safe home environment.

 Teachers are genuinely compassionate people which makes them appropriate in social work.
 A career in social work will involve keeping vulnerable kids from harm.
 You will also help families in getting the basic assistance they need.
 A social worker will be like a real-life guardian angel and you will make a lasting huge impact for different families.

-This is career change is great since you will still be able to help in shaping children or teenagers while working on the root cause of potentially life-long predicaments.
+This is a career change that is great since you will still be able to help in shaping children and teenagers while working on the root cause of potentially life-long predicaments.

 9. Corporate Trainer